 Preheat the oven to 180°C (350°F) and grease a 10-inch cake pan (I use one with a removable bottom).

 Unwrap the Daims and chop them roughly with a knife, not too thinly: you want Daims chunks, not Daims powder.
-In a medium mixing-bowl, sift together the flour, baking powder, baking soda, salt, nutmeg and ground almonds.
+In a medium mixing-bowl, sift together the flour, baking powder, baking soda, salt, nutmeg and almond flour.
 In a smaller bowl, toss the chopped Daims with a tablespoon of the flour mixture.